Great Flood of 1951: Outcome

 Several others had been planned by the United States Army Corps of Engineers and the Bureau of Reclamation, both authorized by the Flood Control Act of 1944.

-Since then, many dams have been constructed so that a total of eighteen dams control the flow of the Kansas River, such as Webster Dam and Kirwin Dam on tributaries of the Solomon River in Kansas.
-Many other reservoirs and levees were built in other nearby basins which were also built as part of the response to this flood (such as in the Osage River basin above the Lake of the Ozarks).
+Since then, many dams have been constructed with a total of eighteen dams controlling the flow of the Kansas River, such as Webster Dam and Kirwin Dam on tributaries of the Solomon River in Kansas.
+Many other reservoirs and levees were built in other nearby basins, which were also built as part of the response to this flood.
+This includes the Osage River basin above the Lake of the Ozarks.

-In North Lawrence there is a building shaped like a teepee.
-A mark on the side of the building indicates the water was seven feet high around the building.
+North Lawrence has a building shaped like a teepee, with a mark on the side indicating the water height of 7 feet around the building.

-In 2011 a painting of the flood Flood Disaster by Thomas Hart Benton was sold for $1.9 million in an auction at Sotheby's in New York City.
+In 2011, the painting Flood Disaster by Thomas Hart Benton was sold for $1.9 million in an auction at Sotheby's in New York City.
 Benton had made the painting at the time of the flood and sent lithographs to every member of Congress to support a flood appropriations bill.